dolph/recipes/banana-bread.md

 Mix in bananas until only small lumps remain.

-- 2.5 cups (about 5) very ripe bananas
+- 600 grams (~2.5 cups, about 5) very ripe bananas

 Add and mix until just combined: